TL;DR (The Quick Version)

 - 29. Use keyword-rich job titles (add context if your title was unusual)

-- 30. Write 3-5 bullet points per role (achievements, not just responsibilities)
+- 30. Write 3-5 bullet points per role (achievements, beyond responsibilities)

 - 31. Quantify results wherever possible (numbers, percentages, dollar amounts)